krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Klarna Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2024.07.04    - version 2.12.6 =
+* Tweak         - WooCommerce checkout error messages will now also appear in the Klarna modal, replacing the generic "Something went wrong" message.
+Previously, they only appeared on the checkout page as notices, requiring the customer to close the modal before they can see them.
+* Tweak         - Added a discrepancy check for when the Woo and Klarna order may differ in total order amount.
+* Tweak         - Added a discrepancy check for when the Woo and Klarna order may differ in order items.

 = 2024.06.17    - version 2.12.5 =
 * Tweak         - Add support for the new Klarna API key format (thanks @didkan).